-I want to thank you so much for being so nice to me, so positive in your response to my family store and for including my family’s narrative in your show.
+I want to thank you so much for being so nice to me, so positive in your response to my family stories and for including my family’s narrative in your show.
 I had rarely shared my family story or photos with anyone!
 Since, my participation in your production, I became ‘famous’ at least for a day!-because of the promo on NT1 and article in the Daily News.
 How sweet that was!
 You may know, YOU started a revolution!!!!!You created a new way for so many people to open dialogues long overdue-family member to family member; friend to friend, new friends to new friends.
 I hope that you continue to keep the Digital Family Reunion going.
 If I can help you in any way, please feel free to call me at any time.
 Until then, Best wishes to you and everyone associated with the production.
 You are all the most terrific and wonderful, talented people in the world!!!

 — Sylvia Isabel

 I can’t begin to tell you how moving yesterday was for me.
 There’s something about photos and the stories they evoke that can make one feel so connected to this world, especially in moments when we feel like outsiders, nomads, looking for a place of belonging.
 So, thank you my dear for doing this in Harlem and more importantly, FOR Harlem.
 This community (like so many others) deserved to be validated in so many ways, you are a part of that blessing.
 And thank you for letting me share my Guyana story.